SwingGuy1024/PIzzaOrders/README.md

 1. It generates the proper error response, with an error status code of NOT_FOUND, if the `confirmFound()` method throws a `ResponseException`.
 The NotFoundException thrown by the `confirmFound()` method extends ResponseException, as do all the others.
 1. It logs the error message and exception.

+Also, by using ResponseExceptions to send failure information back to the `serve()` method, it discourages the use of common Exception anti-patterns, like catch/log/return-null.
+Instead, developrs are encouraged to wrap a checked exception in a ResponseException and rethrow it, and to ignore all RuntimeExceptions, letting them propogate up to the `serve()` method, which can then generate an INTERNAL SERVER ERROR response.

 The lambda expression creates an object of type ServiceMethod.
 This is a simple functional interface:

 ```java